updated on 11/25/2017

 HARKBird is a set of scripts that allows us to conduct the following processes using HARK and a microphone array with a simple GUI interface:

 - records and play a track with a microphone array TAMAGO (System in frontier Inc.).
+Recording with multiple arrays (connected to a single PC with USB cables) were supported (Ubuntu only).

 - performs a preliminary localization (with custom settings of some